ImtiazeA/AutoDeleteDownloadedFiles/readme.md

 # Auto Delete Downloaded Files - Java

-> The primary purpose is to delete files from Download folder on Windows PC.
-Though, this can be configured for any folder.
+The primary purpose this Java project is for deleting unnecessary files from Download folder on Windows PC utilizing Java NIO library.
+This can be configured for any folder modifying arguments.

-#Overview

-> This Java project is for deleting unnecessary files from Download folder.